icapps/tree-house-errors/README.md

 ## Tests

-- You can run `yarn test` to run all tests
+- You can run `npm run test` to run all tests
-- You can run `yarn test:coverage` to run all tests with coverage report
+- You can run `npm run test:coverage` to run all tests with coverage report

 ## Bugs